How to Prepare for a Wood Flooring Installation

 Dealing With Trims and Doors

-Remove all doors in the space, and ensure the entrance to your home has adequate clearance for equipment and product.
-Stack the doors carefully out of the way.
+First, remove all doors in the space and ensure there’s enough clearance at the entrance for equipment and materials.
+Carefully stack the doors out of the way.

-Remove all baseboards to ensure your hardwood or engineered wood flooring is safely and solidly installed underneath for a seamless finished look.
-Some installers use a special tool to slide flooring under the baseboard, so check with your installer beforehand.
+Next, take off the baseboards to allow for a secure and seamless installation of your hardwood or engineered wood flooring underneath.
+Some installers may use a special tool to slide flooring under the baseboard, so check with them beforehand.

 Dealing With the Installation

-Your wood flooring installer needs a clear place to work outside of the confines of the new flooring area.
-Set up a space outside for cutting planks, with an outdoor electrical outlet and flat, sturdy surface for the sawhorse.
-Try to find an area close to the entrance for convenience, and consider clearing out the garage or cleaning off the patio in preparation.
+Your wood flooring installer will need a clear space outside the installation area for cutting planks.
+Set up a space with an outdoor electrical outlet and a flat, sturdy surface for the sawhorse.
+Choose an area near the entrance, like the garage or patio, for convenience.